-MI302 Missionary Practical Helps (Ladies)

-This course provides specific training for the female missionary.
+MI302 Missionary Practical Helps (Ladies) 2 Credit Hours This course provides specific training for the female missionary.

-MI351 Biographies of Missionaries
+MI351 Missionary Biographies

 This course explores the lives and ministries of missionaries who were greatly used by God to impact villages, cities, regions, and countries for the cause of Christ.
 (Prerequisite: MI251)